caileyfitz/fall2018-bme4550/assignment.md

-# Instructions for submitting assignments via GitHub classroom
+# Instructions for submitting assignments via GitHub classroom :goat:

 1. Open a terminal on your computer so that you can push to GitHub via the command line.